molecula/documentation/saas/saas-start/_posts/2022-04-01-saasquickstart.md

 #### Ingest Data

 We now have an endpoint we can stream data to.
 This guide will only send one micro-batched payload of records, but data can be continually pushed to this endpoint.
-For more information, please see the [Streaming (HTTPS)](/saas/ingestdata/streamingoverview).
+For more information, please see the [Streaming (HTTPS)](/saas/streaming/streamingoverview).

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
 2. source id - The unique ID of your source
 3. records - JSON blobs that each represent an individual record

+**HTTP API Reference:**
 ```shell
 curl --location --request POST 'https://data.molecula.cloud/v1/sinks/<sink_id>' \
 --header 'Authorization: <IdToken>' \